Mormon's Depository

 The geologic unlikelihood of a cave existing within the drumlin in New York called “Hill Cumorah” suggests that the experience related by the various witnesses was most likely a vision

-[This is another example of how FairMormon and other Mesomaniacs keep telling people that our modern prophets and apostles are not trustworthy.
-I’ll defer comments to the explanations below.]
+[This is another example of how FairMormon and other Mesomaniacs keep telling people that the modern LDS prophets and apostles are not trustworthy.]

 There are at least ten second hand accounts describing the story of the cave in Cumorah, however, Joseph Smith himself did not record the incident.
 [2]

-[FairMormon usually makes this logical error.
+[FAIRLDS usually makes this logical error.
 When they claim “Joseph Smith himself did not record the incident,” what they really mean is “there are no extant written documents by Joseph about this incident.”
-Obviously, we can’t say Joseph didn’t record or relate the incident; we just don’t have a record of him doing so.
-However, FairMormon doesn’t tell you about Letter VII, which Joseph helped write and which he endorsed.
+Obviously, we can’t say Joseph did not record or relate the incident; we just don’t have a record of him doing so.
+However, FAIRLDS doesn’t tell you about Letter VII, which Joseph helped write and which he endorsed.
 As mentioned above, Letter VII verifies that the repository is located in the Hill Cumorah in New York.]

 As mentioned previously, the Hill Cumorah located in New York state is a drumlin: this means it is a pile of gravel scraped together by an ancient glacier.
 The geologic unlikelihood of a cave existing within the hill such as the one described suggests that the experience related by the various witnesses was most likely a vision, or a divine transportation to another locale (as with Nephi’s experience in 1 Nephi 11:1).

-This is one of the prime examples of the absurd arguments that have to be concocted by our Mesomania scholars and educators to perpetuate their theories.
-In my view, this is just as bad as their basic premise that Joseph and Oliver were ignorant speculators who misled the Church about Cumorah; i.e., now our scholars and educators want people to disbelieve Brigham Young as well.]
+This is one of the prime examples of the absurd arguments that have to be concocted by the M2C scholars to perpetuate their theories.
+Their basic premise is that Joseph and Oliver were ignorant speculators who misled the Church about Cumorah; i.e., now our scholars and educators want people to disbelieve Brigham Young as well.]

 John Tvedtnes supports this view: